 Vacuum & Line Vanity Drawers

-Bathroom cabinets attract dust and grime (think squeezed toothpaste tubes).
+Bathroom cabinets attract dirt and grime (think squeezed toothpaste tubes).
 To complete this move-in checklist activity, vacuum any loose debris and then wipe with a damp microfiber cloth before drying with a clean towel.
-Here are some pro’s and con’s of using drawer liners.
+Here are some pro’s and con’s of needing drawer liners.

 Sink faucets, towel racks, and other bathroom fixtures begin bright and beautiful, but with regular usage, they may rapidly become dull.
 It’s difficult to keep them gleaming when your family is continually washing their hands, spilling soap, and leaving water stains.